 Once you have done your program research and completed your prerequisites, it’s time to apply to your school of choice.
 You cannot overestimate the importance of enrolling only in an accredited surgical tech program.
 Graduates from programs without the necessary academic accreditations are not qualified to take the Certified Surgical Technologist (CST) exam.
 Two fundamental accreditations are awarded by the Accrediting Bureau of Health Education Schools (ABHES) and by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
 Check the accreditation for each school on your list of potential programs.
 Then review the precise admission requirements for the school and program.

 The type of school, the type of degree you’re pursuing, and your preparation in secondary education are just some of the factors that surgical tech schools use to evaluate applicants.
 You’ll need to satisfy the entrance requirements for the school itself and then meet the detailed requirements for entering the surgical tech program.
-Some surgical tech programs will admit students simply on the basis of the completion of a high school diploma or equivalent GED.
+Some surgical tech programs will admit students simply based on the completion of a high school diploma or equivalent GED.
 However, admissions are often competitive and if you haven’t completed basic math, biology, and science coursework in high school, you could be at a disadvantage.
 Some applicants may be required to take developmental education courses in English, reading and/or mathematics before acceptance into the program.
 If a secondary school science curriculum is required, you might consider completing these courses in summer school to gain a competitive advantage in admissions.
 Plus, students must have completed high school or a GED to become eligible for Federal financial aid.

-Here are several admission factors to consider:
+Here are several admission factors you should plan on being evaluated on:

 - Overall GPA (reflected in official transcripts)